9 Things to Know Before You Screen In a Porch

 Screen fabric has come a long way from the days when your grandparents used rigid metal screening on their screen doors.
 Today’s screen fabrics offer a variety of options to suit specific needs.

-• Fiberglass screen fabric, available in a handful of different colors, is relatively soft and easy to work with.
+Fiberglass screen fabric, which is available in a handful of different colors, is relatively soft and easy to work with.
 It won’t rust or corrode, but it can be shredded by cat claws.
-Fiberglass screen fabric is often what you’ll find inside a screen-in porch kit.
+Fiberglass screen fabric is often what you’ll find inside a screen porch kit.

-• High visibility screen fabric is also made from fiberglass but it features a very fine weave and thin fiberglass threads that provide optimum visibility.
-While some types of high-visibility fabric may seem nearly invisible from inside your porch, they are typically more fragile than lower-visibility fiberglass screens.
+High-visibility screen fabric is also made from fiberglass, but it features a very fine weave and thin fiberglass threads that provide optimal visibility.
+While some types of high-visibility screen fabric may seem nearly invisible from inside your porch, they are typically more fragile than lower-visibility fiberglass screens.

-• Aluminum screen fabric makes a sturdy screen that withstands strong winds, but it can be difficult to install and it creases easily.
-Uncoated aluminum screen can corrode or rust in humid climates, and even coated aluminum screen will corrode if the coating is scratched off by an animal or scraped by metal patio furniture.
+Aluminum screen fabric makes a sturdy screen that withstands strong winds, but it can be difficult to install and it creases easily.
+Uncoated aluminum screening can corrode or rust in humid climates, and even coated aluminum screen fabric will corrode if the coating is scratched off by an animal or scraped by metal patio furniture.